Our Commitment

 - Semantic HTML: The site uses proper semantic elements including

-<label>elements usinghtmlForattributes. - ARIA Attributes: Key interactive elements use appropriate ARIA roles, labels, and live regions (e.g.,
+<label>elements usinghtmlForattributes. - ARIA Attributes: Interactive elements use appropriate ARIA roles, labels, states, and live regions (e.g.,

-aria-live="polite"for status messages,aria-labelon icon-only buttons). - Logical Heading Hierarchy: Headings follow a structured order from H1 through H4.
+aria-live="polite"for status messages,aria-labelon icon-only buttons,aria-pressedon toggles,aria-expandedon collapsible panels,aria-current="page"in navigation). - Logical Heading Hierarchy: Headings follow a structured order from H1 through H4.

 - Descriptive Page Titles: Each page has a unique, descriptive